Agbedeyisegun/ai-startup-website-segun/README.md

 # ai-startup-website-segun
-This my first darey.io project commit
+This is my first darey.io project commit